intelligence38000/android-docs/src/pages/navigation/overview/index.md

 ### Replay a DirectionsRoute

 The Navigation SDK includes a `ReplayRouteLocationEngine`, which allows you to replay a given `DirectionsRoute` (mainly for testing, so you don't always have to code in a car).
-After retrieving a `DirectionsRoute`, you can create a replay engine and pass it to `MapboxNavigation`:
+After retrieving a `DirectionsRoute`, you can create a replay engine and pass it to `MapboxNavigation`.

 {{
 <CodeLanguageToggle id="nav-replay-engine" />